Moneta (MNTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Moneta Historical Price

-According to the latest data gathered on Moneta live price page, the current price of Moneta is 0.00183541USD.
-The circulating supply of Moneta(MNTA) is 3.00M MNTA , giving it a market capitalization of $5.51K.
+According to the latest data gathered on Moneta live price page, the current price of Moneta is 0.00181223USD.
+The circulating supply of Moneta(MNTA) is 3.00M MNTA , giving it a market capitalization of $5.44K.

 The Moneta Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MNTA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.